sonatype/nxrm3-maven-plugin/README.md

 # Example usage

-The plugin currently requires that a tag is specified via ```-Dtag``` or as a parameter in the plugin configuration in the pom file.
+The plugin allows a tag to be specified via ```-Dtag``` or as a parameter in the plugin configuration in the pom file.

 e.g. ```mvn install nexus-staging:deploy -Dtag=test``` or